Highlights Of The Program

 Membrane Specialists LLC

-• Understanding membrane potential in driving value creation within the circular economy framework
+• Understanding the potential of membrane technology in driving value creation within the circular economy framework

 • Highlighting emerging technologies and novel applications in waste stream valorization

-• Assessing environmental implications of membrane-based recovery in industrial treatment
+• Examining the environmental implications of membrane-based recovery in industrial treatment

 Q&A SESSION ON MEMBRANE SOLUTIONS FOR WASTE STREAM VALORIZATION

-FROM MESH TO RATIONALLY DESIGNED FEATURES PRINTED ON MEMBRANE
+FROM MESH TO RATIONALLY DESIGNED FEATURES PRINTED ON MEMBRANES

 Coley Ali